nmichlo/msc-research/docs/quickstart.md

 ## Datasets Without Ground-Truth Factors

-You can use datasets that do not have ground truth factors by changing the sampling strategy of `DisentDataset`, however, metrics cannot be computed.
+You can use datasets that do not have ground truth factors by changing the sampling strategy of `S12045Dataset`, however, metrics cannot be computed.

 The following MNIST example uses the builtin `RandomSampler`.